 Did you discover any patterns within different food cultures?

-Many different cultures have been subject to colonialization and trauma from oppressive empires that have left lasting legacies on what people eat and the way they eat.
+Many different cultures have been subject to colonization and trauma from oppressive empires that have left lasting legacies on what people eat and the way they eat.
 Spices, ingredients, and culinary traditions suddenly became available across the globe in opposition to what the native cultures wanted.

 Countries often have considerable culinary and demographic diversity within their borders.
 It can be a generalization to say people in a particular country eat one way when regionalization rules, particularly in larger countries like China or Mexico.
 Japan is an example of a relatively small country that has highly specialized, seasonal eating habits that vary by region.